The Workforce Innovation and Opportunity Act (Workforce Investment Act).

 Some other services offered by WIA and/or your local community action agency may be providing any book to someone who needs material for their training or education; grants for tuition; commuting assistance; individual training accounts; and reimbursement of fees.

-Apply for WIOA job training programs
+Apply for WIOA job training programs near you

 Unfortunately not everyone will be eligible for assistance, and various conditions need to be met in order to access the various Workforce Investment WIOA programs.
 The specifics may vary by state and also by the non-profit agency funding.